TechnikEmpire/GQ/README.md

 Speed doesn't mean much if the matching code is broken.
 As such, over 40 tests currently exist that ensure correct functionality of various types of selectors. ~~I have yet to write tests for nested and combined selectors.~~

+##Configuration
+It can be pretty handy to see verbose output from GQ for debugging selectors, engine issues, and just plain seeing what's going on under the hood.
+If you build GQ in Debug and add `GQ_VERBOSE_DEBUG_NFO` to your preprocessor definitions, GQ will generate ***lots*** of console output, detailing nearly every single significant event at various stages of the program.
+Be advised that this will be a lot of text, so piping it to a file or something similar is recommended.

 ##TODO
  - ~~Mutation API.~~
  - ~~Tests for combined and nested selectors.~~